edf-hpc/clara/docs/source/clara-ipmi.md

 # DESCRIPTION

 *clara ipmi* offers a simplified interface of ipmitool, an utility for controlling IPMI-enabled devices.
 The username and password needed by ipmitool are handled automatically.

 # OPTIONS

-    clara ipmi connect <host>
+    clara ipmi connect [-jf] <host>

-        Connect to IMM serial console, including video, keyboard and mouse controlling
+        Connect to IMM serial console, including video, keyboard and mouse controlling The flag -j joins the connection and the flag -f forces it.

     clara ipmi deconnect <host>